This is the Best Thin Pizza Crust Recipe that cooks perfectly for oven baked, grilled or wood fire pizza oven pizzas.

 Simply pull off small sections of dough and make dough balls in the desired size.

 This recipe will make 6 medium size pizza crusts.
-However, we prefer to make individual size pizzas and can make at least 16 thin crust pizzas.
+However, we prefer to make individual size pizzas, especially our Barbecue Chicken Pizza, and can make at least 16 thin crust pizzas.

 Storing The Thin Crust Pizza Dough